John Mahoney: Personal life

 Mahoney lived in Oak Park, Illinois, and suffered from colon cancer in the mid-1980s.
 After being successfully treated for cancer again in 2014, he credited his love of acting and desire to continue it for giving him enough determination to survive both bouts, saying in October 2017: "I refused to yield to it because I love what I'm doing so much."

 Mahoney rarely spoke publicly about his private life, and died without marrying or having any children.
 In 2002, he said, "I was never very mature in my relationships with women.
 First sign of conflict, I was gone.
 Wouldn't discuss it, because I was afraid it would lead to an argument."
-This stemmed from a fear of having an unhappy marriage like the one his parents had, though Mahoney did previously have "several long-term relationships".
+This stemmed from a fear of having an unhappy marriage like the one his parents had, though Mahoney had "several long-term relationships".

 He was a Catholic who called Christianity "probably the most important facet of my life".
 Before each of his performances, Mahoney would pray "Most glorious blessed spirit, I thank you for all the gifts and talents that you've given me.
 Please help me to use all these gifts and talents to their fullest.
 And please accept this performance as a prayer of praise and thanks to you".
 He would also say prayers upon waking up and before going to sleep daily, and would repeatedly pray "Dear God, please help me to treat everybody – including myself – with love, respect, and dignity."